Victim of Xen creator Sam Smolders reportedly behind bars after failed border crossing

 Develop recently covered Smolders' story in detail.
-Ejected from the US at 18, after living there for some 13 years, the Belgian man became homeless while fighting to try and return to the US, but through devotion to his ambition of making a game, got himself to a point where he was developing RPG Victim of Xen with a team of volunteers, which was eventually part-funded and released by Big Fish.
+Ejected from the US at 18, after living there for some 13 years, the man became homeless while fighting to try and return to the US, but through devotion to his ambition of making a game, got himself to a point where he was developing RPG Victim of Xen with a team of volunteers, which was eventually part-funded and released by Big Fish.

-But now, according to reports on US radio station WIN Country and the website of newspaper Detorit Free Press, Smolders has been arrested while attempting to swim the Detroit River with a view to entering the United States.
+But now, according to reports on US radio station WIN Country and the website of newspaper Detroit Free Press, Smolders has been arrested while attempting to swim the Detroit River with a view to entering the United States.

 He is alleged to have claimed he had entered the river to retrieve belongings thrown in by unnamed men.
 Reports state Smolders remains behind bars.

 When he last spoke with Develop, he had ambitious plans around his future.

 “It all depends on how successful our current games are and how many of these limitations we can remove,” Smolders said of the future in March this year.